 Q: How long will referred youth be able to participate in counseling?

-A: The counseling is short-term and can last up to 3 months (if needed).
+A: The counseling is short-term for about 3 months.
 Should more counseling be necessary after the 3 month period patients can discuss further options with the counselor.

 Q: Will someone have access to information about those receiving counseling?